warigroup/hashcharger/README.md

 # HashCharger Modal Widget

 HashCharger can be integrated into any webpage as a Javscript widget and allows users to purchase hashing power from WariHash's spot market.
 We are currently in invite-only alpha stage for early adopters.
-Contact support@warihash.com if you would like to try out Hash Charger.
+Contact support@warihash.com if you would like to try out HashCharger.

 Demo link: https://warihash.com/hashcharger-for-mining-pools/